EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 * Do NOT use the CKAN interface to create Datasets or resources (see below) - the data ingest process creates these for you and associates S3 links with your data.
 You can provide additional metadata once the Dataset/Resource records are in CKAN.
 Please do not add/remove resources or datasets through the CKAN interface.
 Contact us if would like anything removed.

-There is some additional early documentation about the data ingest process at:
+There is additional early documentation about the data ingest process at:

 * https://github.com/EPCCed/eidf-docs/tree/data_ingest/docs/dataingest